tannerdolby/eleventy-photo-gallery/README.md

 6. Go into `_data/gallery.json` and create a new object with the image metadata

 See [CONTRIBUTING.md](https://github.com/tannerdolby/eleventy-photo-gallery/blob/master/CONTRIBUTING.md) for more on customizing the image gallery.

-🚧 Working to automate this with local build time image transformations... stay tuned  🚧

-### More options for image optimization
-* [Squoosh](https://squoosh.app/) - Make images smaller using best-in-class codecs, right in the browser.
-* [eleventy-img](https://github.com/11ty/eleventy-img) - Utility to perform build-time image transformations.

 ## Contributing
 Feel free to contribute to this project by suggesting a new feature or modification.
 I built this template for others to use, so let me know what you'd like to see added/modified.